 - If you have a portfolio that’s ready to submit, great!
-You can submit it online at sagearts.slideroom.com.
+Submit it online at sagearts.slideroom.com.

 If you don’t have a portfolio, or you don’t feel your portfolio is ready, that’s okay.
 You can join Russell Sage College’s Art + Design department as a pre-art major for your first year.
 You’ll take the same foundation courses the rest of the students take.
 Then, at the end of your first year:

-- You can submit a portfolio with the foundation-year work you just made, or
+- Submit your portfolio with the foundation-year work you just made.

-- If you have at least a 3.0 average in your six foundation studio courses, the portfolio requirement will be waived for you.
+- Or, if you have at least a 3.0 average in your six foundation studio courses, the portfolio requirement will be waived.

-More information about what to include in your portfolio and how to submit your portfolio is available at sagearts.slideroom.com.
+More information about what to include in your portfolio and how to submit it is available at sagearts.slideroom.com.